Ancient Costume

 Clothing of an Assyrian Attendant to a King c1000 B.C.

 Below left - The second Assyrian costume is that of the type worn by an attendant to a king such as King Assur-nasir-pal, shown further below.
-The Assyrian costume consists of a simple to the knee tunic with sleeves.
+The Assyrian costume consists of a simple to-the-knee tunic with sleeves.
 The outfit is made complete with 2 decorative shawls wrapped into position over the tunic.

 The Shawl Patterns